As virus cuts class time, teachers have to leave out lessons

 With instruction time reduced as much as half by the coronavirus pandemic, many of the nation’s middle school and high school teachers have given up on covering all the material normally included in their classes and instead are cutting lessons.
 Certain topics must be taught because they will appear on exit exams or Advanced Placement tests.
 But teachers are largely on their own to make difficult choices — what to prioritize and what to sacrifice to the pandemic.

-“I have to make decisions constantly about what material I’m not going to cover because it is impossible to get it all done,” said Leigh Foy, an Advanced Placement chemistry teacher at York Suburban High School in Pennsylvania.
+“I have to make decisions constantly about what material I’m not going to cover because it is impossible to get it all done,” said Leigh Foy, a chemistry and Advanced Placement biology teacher at York Suburban High School in Pennsylvania.

 School day schedules have been compressed to deal with the challenges of social distancing and remote learning.
 The pace of instruction has also been slowed by the need to cover subjects that were skipped following the school shutdowns last spring and by students’ virus-related distractions and the difficulty in addressing both online and in-person audiences.